Yodo1Games/Suit-Document/docs/en/unity/modules/analyze.md

     <img src="/zh/assets/images/adjust/testing_console_3.png" width="700">
 </figure>

-* 安卓使⽤：gps_adid / oaid / adid
+* Android app：gps_adid / oaid / adid
-* iOS使⽤：idfa / idfv / adid
+* iOS app：idfa / idfv / adid

->* 注：adid是adjust为每个设备⽣成的唯⼀id，只有在adjust sdk成功初始化上报adjust服务器才会返回该值
+>* Note: adid is a unique id created by adjust for each device.
+This value will only be returned when the adjust sdk successfully initializes and reports to the adjust server
-gps_adid（即google advertising id 也简称为gaid）和idfa是设备上唯⼀的⼴告id
+   GPS_ Adid (also known as Google advertising id or gaid) and idfa are the only advertising ids on the device
->* adid格式示例： 12b3e453f674b51a9db517ba0f140612
+>* Example of adid format： 12b3e453f674b51a9db517ba0f140612
->* gps_adid/oaid/idfa/idfv格式示例：12f34b56-32dc-4f8f-8725-499e8627df34
+>* Example of gps_adid/oaid/idfa/idfv format：12f34b56-32dc-4f8f-8725-499e8627df34

-你可以通过 adjust insights 获取，示例如下
+You can obtain it through adjust insights, as shown in the following example

 <!-- markdownlint-disable -->
 <figure>
     <img src="/zh/assets/images/adjust/adjust_insights.png" width="700">
 </figure>

-查看测试结果
+View test results

 <!-- markdownlint-disable -->
 <figure>